 05- Tomato pests and bugs problems

 Tomato pest problems may occur for various reasons.
-Sometimes, unexpected temperature fluctuation, too much humidity, waterlogging, and bad companion crops may attract different types of pests and bugs in your garden.
+Sometimes, unexpected temperature fluctuations, too much humidity, waterlogging, and bad companion crops may attract different types of pests and bugs in your garden.

 06- Pathogenic problems

-Tomato disease pathogens may be a fungal, bacterial or viral organism.
-And, these types of pathogens may appear in your garden due to the following reasons:
+Tomato disease pathogens may be fungal, bacterial, or viral organisms.
+And these types of pathogens may appear in your garden due to the following reasons:

 - Hardiness zone and temperature variation